EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 * The OSCORE version to use (see {{Section 5.4 of RFC8613}}).
 This is specified in the "osc\_version" field of EDHOC\_Information.
 If specified, the AS MUST indicate the highest OSCORE version supported by both C and the RS.
 If not specified, the default value of 1 (see {{Section 5.4 of RFC8613}}) is assumed.

-When issuing the first access token of a token series, the AS MUST specify the following data in the claims associated with the access token.
+When issuing any access token of a token series, the AS MUST specify the following data in the claims associated with the access token.

+* The identifier of the token series, specified in the "id" field of EDHOC\_Information, and with the same value specified in the response to C from the token endpoint.

 * The same authentication credential of C that C specified in its POST request to the token endpoint (see {{c-as}}), namely AUTH\_CRED\_C.
 If the access token is a CWT, this information MUST be specified in the "cnf" claim.